 Do you think you’re pretty sharp for your age?
 If so, you might want to try your luck at the impossible quiz for seniors!
 Can you see through a trick, a trap, and a bamboozle?

-The questions below will try to trick you, so keep both eyes open!
-At the end of the quiz, see how much of a senior you really are.
+The riddles for seniors below will try to trick you, so keep both eyes open!
+At the end of the elderly quiz, see how much of a senior you really are.

 Impossible Quiz: Brain Teasers

 - What word is spelled incorrectly in every dictionary?

 - What never asks a question but gets answered all the time?

 - What goes up but never comes down?